wasimaftab/LIMMA-pipeline-proteomics/README.md

 * Implementation of LIMMA (Linear Models for Microarray Data), an empirical Bayes method for two group comparision in a proteomic experiment [1].
 * The pipeline is implemented in R programming language and all the required packages will auto install when the script is run.
 * Run the limma_main.R code by clicking **Source** in RStudio and select a MaxQuant outputted proteingroups.txt file (see Example folder).
 The helper functions must be in the same directory as the main.
 * There are two modes: either use full data or remove exclusive proteins before analysis.
 Proteins that have zero intensities in all the replicates of one group are defined as exclusive proteins.
-For example, an 'exclusively enriched' proteins in treatment(Cbp1) is defined as follows
+For example, an 'exclusively enriched' protein in treatment(Cbp1) is defined as follows

  |Uniprot | Symbol  |Cbp1_1  |  Cbp1_2  |  Cbp1_3  |  contrl_1 |   contrl_2  |  contrl_3|
  |--------|---------|--------|----------|----------|-----------|-------------|----------|